terrylinooo/shieldon/README.md

 ```

-Finally, no matter which way you choose, entering `https://yoursite.com/firewall/panel/` is suppose to be shown on your screen.
+Finally, no matter which way you choose, entering `https://yoursite.com/firewall/panel/`, the login page is suppose to be shown on your screen.

 ![](https://i.imgur.com/GFKzNYh.png)